x48zhu/udacity_self_driving/CarND-Advanced-Lane-Lines/writeup.md

 The issue I faced is to decide how to combine multiple binary threshold pictures.
 Different thresholds grasp different features of the image, the goal is to use and/or/not to find the best combination result where the lane is detected.
 I add a debug mode to the combine function.
 Under debug mode, every binary picture is plotted, which helps me easily try different combination.

+I ran the pipeline on the challenge video, the pipeline will fail in a few cases right now:

+First, if the lane is not clear for some reason, (e.g. covered by leaves) the lane detection will fail.
+This is a serious problem for the algorithm we use here.
+One method could improve this is predicting the lane based on the enviroment and smoothing the prediction with previous detected lane.

+Second, if the road ahead has multiple curves, the quadratic function fitness will fail.
+One of the way to fix this is to consider more complicated fitting functions (e.g. cubic function?); or we can only fit points that are close.